Nu Pagadi

 Nu Pagadi was a German pop band, formed in December 2004 on the fourth season of international reality television program Popstars.
 Originally a quartet, from May 2005 a trio, the group described their own musical style as "glam rock".
 In September 2005, only ten months after the band's formation, the members announced their official split due to musical differences.

 In May 2005, the band changed from being a quartet to being a trio when Doreen Steinert left.

-The band's name refers to the Russian language, Soviet-era cartoon-series of the 1970s and 1980s called "Nu, pogodi!" which means "Just you wait!".
+The band's name refers to the Russian language, Soviet-era cartoon-series of the 1970s and 1980s called "Nu, pogodi!" which means "Well, Just You Wait!".

 Members

 Kristina Dörfer

 Kristina Dörfer (born 26 July 1984 in Wurzen) has also used the stage names KR!S and Kris.

 Doreen Steinert

 Doreen Steinert (born 4 November 1986 in Potsdam) was a candidate in the third season of the German edition of Popstars, reaching the last 50.
 After leaving Nu Pagadi, Steinert released a solo single, Der Brief (den ich nie schrieb), which reached number 29 in the German charts, in August 2005.
 In 2006, she released another single, Ich bin meine eigene Frau, which reached number 66 in Germany.